 I'm trying to get into the Army National Guard.
 I passed the ASVAB and most of the physical.
 I said most because they found that I had high blood pressure.
 To be honest, it took me by surprise because I work out, jog every day and do not have any type of substance-abuse problem.
 I don't smoke, take any drugs and drink very casually.
 What are my options I could do to help me in getting in to serve my country.
 Help me, sir.

 High blood pressure or hypertension is basically a circulatory problem that is an increase in pressure in your veins and arteries.

-There are two numbers given in blood pressure readings the first number is the when your heart is pushing out blood from the heart - this is called the systolic pressure reading.
-The second number is referred as the diastolic pressure reading and is when the blood fills in the heart.
-So you measure blood flow OUT and blood flow IN to get a reading.
+There are two numbers given in blood-pressure readings.
+The first number is when your heart is pushing out blood to the rest of your body; this is called the systolic pressure reading.
+The second number is referred to as the diastolic pressure reading, and that is when blood fills in the heart.
+So you measure blood flow out and blood flow in to get a reading.

-- If overweight - lose weight
+- If overweight, lose weight.

-- Eliminate use of any tobacco products
+- Eliminate tobacco products.

-- Limit caffeinated drinks to moderate amounts in a day (1-2 max) - eliminate caffeine if possible
+- Limit caffeinated drinks to moderate amounts in a day (1-2 max).
+Eliminate caffeine, if possible.

-- Limit sodium in your diet - eat out less and avoid foods in cans
+- Limit sodium in your diet.
+Eat out less and avoid foods in cans.

 - Moderate consumption of alcohol only (1-2 drinks in a day)

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at email@example.com.
+Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to email@example.com.